somebuddy2/hello-world/ReadMe.md

 This is the Read me file for my fist GitHub repo.

-I removed the previous ine and added this one
+I removed the previous line and added this one

 I'm adding this to the branch